Aashritha27/mobileapp.course/docs/whats-next.rst

 What's Next
 ===========

-(WIP) By this module, you should have built a fully functional Mobile Learning App, which maintains its course content dynamically from GitHub, such that it is generic and flexible.
+By this module, you should have built a fully functional Mobile Learning App, which maintains its course content dynamically from GitHub, such that it is generic and flexible.
 Well done!

 One more thing that we would like to do is to show how to compile the Kivy app into a standalone APK Package that can be uploaded to Google Play store.